The

 Our dear Syrah is indeed French and is most likely from the northern part of the

 Rhône Valley, where the two previously mentioned varieties were present in the past.
-Even today, this magnificent wine region remains the
+Even today, this magnificent wine region remains

-Over time, Syrah has spread further south in the Rhône Valley.Thus, although the Grenache is predominant in blends here, it still holds a prominent place in many AOCs such as Châteauneuf-du-Pape, Lirac, Beaumes-de-Venise, and also the IGP Coteaux de l'Ardèche.
+Over time, Syrah has spread further south in the Rhône Valley.Thus, although the Grenache is predominant in the blends here, it still holds a prominent place in many AOCs such as Châteauneuf-du-Pape, Lirac, Beaumes-de-Venise , and also the IGP Coteaux de l'Ardèche.
 Furthermore, it is also widely used in the regional appellation of the Côtes-du-Rhône, where the majority of the vineyards are located in the southern part of the region.

-Beyond the Rhône, Syrah is also very present in the Languedoc Roussillon (AOC Pic-Saint-Loup, IGP Côtes Catalanes, Minervois etc.), in Provence (AOC Côtes-de-Provence) or even in the Southwest.
+Beyond the Rhône, Syrah is also very present in Languedoc Roussillon (AOC Pic-Saint-Loup, IGP Côtes Catalanes, Minervois etc.), in Provence (AOC Côtes-de-Provence) or even in the Southwest.

 Internationally, it is a key variety in Australia (over 40,000 hectares) where it is called Shiraz, but it is also present in the United States (California), in Argentina, in Mexico, in New Zealand or even in Italy.
 Its success and adaptation are such that it is now the 6th most planted variety in the world!